 The program is developed around specific research areas, called Focus Areas.
-In January 2016, the WRF Board of Trustees approved a new Focus Area,
+In January 2017, the WRF Board of Trustees approved three new Focus Areas:

-RFPs for the 10 Focus Area projects and one resource recovery/wastewater research roadmap project will be released on March 4, 2016.
+RFPs for Focus Area projects will be released in March 2017.

-The current list of 11 Focus Areas and the 10 approved projects for 2016 are listed below:
+The current list of 11 Focus Areas for 2017 are listed below:

 Waterborne Pathogens in Distribution and Plumbing Systems